 Monday, February 15, 2016

 Beyond Quake Walls.
-Deja vu: Earth Surfing, Valentines Day Quake
+Deja vu: Earth-Surfing, Valentines Day Quake

 Jake, Cassels Brewery, Garlands Rd: "I'm totally fine.
 House etc & friends all good.
 No worries :) When the quake hit it just so happened that all of us 6 chefs were congregated all in the same area of the kitchen when stuff got a bit wobbly.
-I instinctively took my earth surfing stance & had my 23cm knife pointing outwards from me, gripped in my right hand :) Luckily no one else was standing too close to me.
+I instinctively took my earth- surfing stance & had my 23cm knife pointing outwards from me, gripped in my right hand :) Luckily no one else was standing too close to me.
 Ha Ha."

-I updated my Facebook status letting family & friends know we were OK.
+Updated my Facebook status letting family & friends know we were OK.
 Several "likes" & compassionate responses.
 No troll comments.

-EQC was accepting claims for the Valentines Day Quake.
+EQC accepted claims for the Valentines Day Quake.
 Given EQC's ineptitude over the last 5 years with shoddy repairs, 1 000s of repairs & claims still unresolved & insurers still waiting for EQC to decide on overcap $100 000 properties for previous quakes, some Valentines Day quake claimants would wait more years for their claims to be resolved by EQC & insurers.

 S side Christ Church Cathedral ghost, greystone border wall & greystone paving, chalked protest signs:

-JACK + PACK [Shoddy jack & pack, foundation repairs by Fletcher contractors].
+JACK + PACK [Shoddy jack-&-pack, foundation-repairs by Fletcher contractors].

 VULNERABLE [To flooding & liquefaction according to EQC assessments].